-Category A: Annual average emissions are equal to or less than 50 000 tonnes of CO{2(e)};

-- Category B: Annual average emissions are more than 50 000 tonnes of CO{2(e)} and equal to or less than 500 000 tonnes of CO{2(e)}; - Category C: Annual average emissions are more than 500 000 tonnes of CO{2(e)}.
+- Category A: Annual average emissions are equal to or less than 50 000 tonnes of CO{2(e)}; - Category B: Annual average emissions are more than 50 000 tonnes of CO{2(e)} and equal to or less than 500 000 tonnes of CO{2(e)}; - Category C: Annual average emissions are more than 500 000 tonnes of CO{2(e)}.

 The "annual average emissions" here mean the annual average verified emissions of the previous trading period.
-As for annual reporting, emissions from sustainable51 biomass are excluded (i.e. zero-rated), but contrary to annual reporting, CO_2 transferred out of the installation, if any, is counted as emitted, in order to give a better indication of the size of the GHG amounts occurring at the installation.
+As for annual reporting, emissions from zero-rated59 carbon are excluded, but contrary to annual reporting, CO2 transferred out of the installation60, if any, is counted as emitted, in order to give a better indication of the size of the GHG amounts occurring at the installation.